Results 1 to 7 of 37

 That in turn means you can get your back foot well over the rail when DTL riding, and also allows the front foot further outboard for when tanking upwind.

-This is all pretty basic waveboard stuff – although I guess we don't talk about it often.Marginal wind in Southeast Thursday afternoon.
+This is all pretty basic waveboard stuff – although I guess we don't talk about it often.Local wind only this week?
+Catch it if you can.

 19th August 2013, 09:00 AM #5